(and What to Do About it)

 Bring All of Your Fax Processes Up to Compliance — Migrate to a Cloud Fax Partner Like eFax Corporate

-But you can solve all of the compliance issues I’ve discussed here by making one simple migration — to a fully hosted cloud fax service like eFax Corporate
+But you can solve all of the compliance issues I’ve discussed here by making one simple migration — to a fully hosted cloud fax service like eFax Corporate.

 For two decades, our enterprise-caliber service has been helping businesses in the most highly regulated industries receive, send and securely store their sensitive fax data.
 And today we are the cloud fax solution trusted by more regulated organizations — in healthcare, financial services, the law, real estate, manufacturing and government services — than any other provider.

 With a cloud fax platform designed to meet the data transmission and storage needs of highly regulated businesses like yours, eFax Corporate knows how to deploy a custom solution that meets your firm’s needs for robust faxing capability, that helps bring your processes in line with regulators, that protects your fax data with the most advanced security available, and that will even lower your overall fax costs.
 Cloud-based faxes are encrypted in transit and while in storage.
 Every fax has a detailed audit trail, and can be stored on off-site secure cloud servers, for as long as your document retention policies allow.
-Let us build you a custom quote.